documatrix/pdflib/README.md

-# pdf2for
+# pdflib
-This repository contains a tool which can convert pdf files to docTYPE intermediate files (for)
+This repository contains a library which can be used to read pdf files